 LONG BEACH — Bruce Nickerson has been nicknamed “the toilet lawyer” because he has spent more than two decades as a civil rights attorney defending gay and bisexual men in California who have been accused of lewd conduct and indecent exposure during undercover stings at, among other places, public restrooms, a police tactic activists condemn as antiquated and discriminatory because it targets gay men.

 Nickerson’s legal victories for his clients, however, have flushed potential criminal records or listings on the state registry for convicted sex offenders down the drain.

 Nickerson’s extensive career is discussed today in a Los Angeles Times profile.
 The article also investigates legal problems Nickerson faced early in his practice.
 His law license was suspended twice, and he served jail time for helping an accused child molester flee the country in 1988.

-Nickerson tells the Times that it was a mistake that haunts him to this day.
+Nickerson, who identifies as gay, tells the Times that it was a mistake that haunts him to this day.

 Earlier this month, Nickerson, 75, rode in the Long Beach gay pride parade alongside his former client, Rory Moroney,